Down to the wire: Midwest Democrat McCaskill fights to stem Trump tide | Malay Mail

 Observers acknowledge Missouri is shifting steadily into Republican territory.

-The Show Me State has long embraced the labour movement traditionally aligned with Democrats, and unions remain influential.
+The Show Me State has long embraced the labor movement traditionally aligned with Democrats, and unions remain influential.

 But Missourians are largely socially conservative, which leads to a “push and pull,” explained Mary Elizabeth Coleman, a Republican candidate for state representative.